Mykal-Steele/Adorio/README.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

 Basically, you can use this, change it, or share it - but if you modify it and run it as a service, you gotta share those changes.
-Just don't steal it and say you made it lol .
+Just don't steal it and say you made it lol.

 [Full license details](https://www.gnu.org/licenses/agpl-3.0.en.html)